 What if ITSM teams could capture that valuable end user feedback in the very same platform where DevOps teams plan and document their processes, thereby alleviating the burden of making disparate systems talk to each other?
 That is just part of the value of a single platform consisting of underlying tools and powering automated processes that power both DevOps and ITSM.
 A single platform enables ITSM teams to share information with DevOps teams and allows for them to search for and discover relevant information.
 This end-to-end visibility brings an inherent layer of knowledge and contextual awareness without teams explicitly having to search for it.

-The Atlassian version of the DevOps infinity loop below (Figure 2) shows how, by implementing Jira Service Desk, the Atlassian tools already in use daily by development and operations teams across the world can bridge the gap between ITSM and DevOps at the critical feedback stage.
+The Atlassian version of the DevOps infinity loop below (Figure 2) shows how, by implementing Jira Service Management (formerly Jira Service Desk), the Atlassian tools already in use daily by development and operations teams across the world can bridge the gap between ITSM and DevOps at the critical feedback stage.

 To better understand how the Atlassian platform can streamline the handling of incidents while pushing feedback into the DevOps cycle, we’ll walk through a hypothetical example of an incident and describe how Atlassian tools can be used to streamline management and resolution of the incident while creating visibility into the incident for DevOps teams.